If you’re looking to give back and connect with your community, check out our handy list of non-profit organisations with a worthy cause.

 Animal Lovers League

 A registered no-kill shelter, Animal Lovers League is one of the largest and longest-running animal welfare groups in Singapore.
-They’ve rescued over 700 cats and dogs and constantly need the support of the public to keep the charity running to continue care for the animals.
-They do, however, need volunteers who can commit on a long-term basis, especially on weekdays.
+It has rescued over 700 cats and dogs, and it constantly needs the support of the public to keep the charity running.
+Volunteers who can commit on a long-term basis (especially on weekdays) are needed.

 Cat Welfare Society